jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 In addition to housing iControl LX extensions, the API Services Gateway can be used to create trusted device groups.
 These device groups establish a certificate based trust between the container and remote BIG-IP devices.
 Local iControl LX extensions, running within container, can make signed iControl REST requests to peer BIG-IP device without providing TMOS credentials or establishing separate iControl REST session tokens.

-Typically iControl REST requires the establishment of a disticnt session token with each device.
-The aquistion of the token requires knowledge of a TMOS username and password which is valid for the remote BIG-IP device.
+Typically iControl REST requires the establishment of a distinct session token with each device.
+The acquisition of the token requires knowledge of a TMOS username and password which is valid for the remote BIG-IP device.
 For iControl REST based orchestration projects this has meant the proliferation of TMOS credentials throughout all services requiring access to the BIG-IPs.
-Too often, these credentials hold TMOS Administrator privledges because of the nature of the iControl REST requests being made.
+Too often, these credentials hold TMOS Administrator privileges because of the nature of the iControl REST requests being made.
 These same TMOS credentials could be use to access the XUI GUI or SSH terminal sessions.
 An unintended consequence of orchestration has been the expose of TMOS systems to the risk of *'leaked'* credentials.

-With the API Services Gateweay, trusted REST calls are signed by the container and the signature is validated on the remote target BIG-IP.
+With the API Services Gateway, trusted REST calls are signed by the container and the signature is validated on the remote target BIG-IP.
 If the signature is issued from a member of our trusted device group, the request is carried out with Administrator role permissions on the remote BIG-IP.
 This is the same process and security used to synchronize configurations between peer TMOS devices.
-The API Service Gateway thus premits a division of labor where, once a BIG-IP administration process creates the device trust with BIG-IP credentials, other subsequent processes running within the container can be trusted to make iControl REST requests without being concerned with TMOS credentials.
+The API Service Gateway thus permits a division of labor where, once a BIG-IP administration process creates the device trust with BIG-IP credentials, other subsequent processes running within the container can be trusted to make iControl REST requests without being concerned with TMOS credentials.
 This confines the requirement for TMOS credentials to only the API Service Gateway, and then only for the processes of creating the device trust group.

 ![What is the API Services Gateway Container](./assets/images/what_is_the_api_gateway_container.png)